debasishsarangi88/S4/README.md

 Constraints

-Don't Copy Architecture From above project, Just Learn How To Integrate Things Like Dropout, Batchnorm, etc.
+Copying Architecture From above project is not allowed, Just Learn How To Integrate Things Like Dropout, Batchnorm, etc.